 For today’s retail consumers, this kind of experience is much less common.
 The rise of online shopping has transformed the retail experience into something that is happening 24/7.
 We can now browse, compare, and purchase virtually anywhere in the world.

 Indeed, leading retailers have realized that, in order to survive and thrive in this new world, they must blend their physical and digital offerings into something so unique that customers will keep coming back.
-Fortunately, there are a host of great examples.
+Fortunately, there are a host of great examples of retail digital experiences.

 Dallas-based boutique Forty Five Ten is the “new hot iteration of the department store, offering curated luxury products in an artful setting,” says Lucie Greene, worldwide director of innovation at JWT.